krkim565/platform-client-krkim565/README.md

 3. EC: I handled axios errors by displaying to the user that the website is experiencing technical difficulties and that they should come back and check again in a few minutes.
 I tested my error handling by changing the root URL to something other than the correct URL.

 # Version 2
-In this version of my app, users can sign up.
-Once they sign up, they can add, edit, and delete posts.
-Upon viewing an individual post, you can see the the username of the person who created the post.
+In this version of my app, I built a backend for the platform using express and MongoDB, and added authorization.
+The backend code can be found here: https://github.com/krkim565/platform-api-krkim565 and is deployed to https://lab5-api.herokuapp.com/.